Last Updated on

 Sometimes, the stairs were so high that it took some serious effort to climb them.
 Considering the short size of the Wiwa people we met along the way it made me wonder how often they had to climb these stairs and how they managed to do it.

-After an hour long climb, we finally reached La Ciudad Perdida.
+After an hour long climb, we finally made it to La Ciudad Perdida.
 It was an unforgettable moment when we finally reached the top of the stairs, and the jungle gave way to a plateau on which the first ruins of ancient houses sat.

 Teyuna, the name that was given to the city by archeologists, was built in AD 700, which makes it at least 600 years older than Machu Picchu.
 The site was abandoned in the 1600s and only in the early 1970s treasure hunters found the ruins and ransacked the then unnamed and undocumented city, emptying burial plots that were filled with golden jewelry and pottery.
 It took until 1976 for the news of its discovery to get out and for archeologists to arrive to the site.
 Over the course of the next six years, until 1982, Teyuna was excavated and restored.